some1chan/hbca/README.md

 This is a very high budget control application, for synchronizing inputs over the internet.

-The desktop app currently only supports UNBEATABLE [white label] and its default Confirm button.
+The desktop app currently only supports UNBEATABLE [white label] and its default Interact button.